eikek/publet/ext/src/main/resources/org/eknet/publet/ext/doc/counterdoc.md

     ext.counter.blacklistResolveInterval=1

 The number is interpreted as _hour_.
 With the setting above, the hostnames are re-resolved every hour.
-If the value is non-negative, the re-resolving is never done.
-Invalid values will fallback to the default.
+If the value is negative, zero or not a number, it will fallback to the default.

 #### Examples: